musl/ModText/README.md

 ## Installing
-You'll need to copy the file [build/ModText.prg](build/ModText.prg) to the folder `GARMIN/Apps` on your watch.
+You'll need to copy the file [build/ModText.prg](build/ModText.prg) to the directory `GARMIN/Apps` on your watch.
 To do this, make sure it's still on the default setting for USB connections: MTP.
 Then follow a [guide](https://support.google.com/android/answer/9064445?hl=en) to get connected to your device.
 Once connected, drag the file into the directory listed above, disconnect the watch, and select my watch face